s2atoru/scan-to-pdf/README.md

 - GIF (`.gif`)
 - WebP (`.webp`)

+#### PDF (pages will be merged as-is)
+- PDF (`.pdf`)

 ## Notes
-- Images are sorted by creation time when available, otherwise modification time.
+- Files are sorted by creation time when available, otherwise modification time.
-- Each page is OCRed and embedded so the PDF is searchable.
+- Images are OCRed and embedded so the resulting PDF is searchable.
+- Existing PDF files are merged as-is without OCR processing.
 - For math-heavy documents, ensure the Tesseract math model is installed if available on your system.